 Everyday.
 Are you looking for the best toning and sculpting class ever?
 Here you go.
 We are it, hands down (on the ground and start crawling).
 Ever stop to think why people use words like “tone” and “sculpt” and “lift”?

 How can I change my (insert undesirable body part here) as fast as possible?

 Do what we do.
-Spot reducing is a persistent myth because it’s useful for selling future landfill and DVDs.
+Spot reducing is a persistent myth because it’s useful for selling 90-day magic bullets, future landfill, and DVDs.
 Movement will change your whole body and mind.
 Heck, it’ll change your chemistry, right down to DNA expression.
 If you ask this question in person, we’ll politely reassure you that your trouble spots will be melted away, but know you’re reinforcing the sigh and eye-roll reflex this question has created among many thinking movement coaches and trainers.

 What’s the best exercise for my core?